 Talk to Your Lawyers if You Have More Questions

 Don’t face domestic violence accusations in criminal or civil court without the help of an attorney.
-Seek legal representation from a criminal defense attorney as soon as possible to discuss your legal options.
+Seek legal representation from a domestic violence attorney as soon as possible to discuss your legal options.